 - Any reverse sensitivity effects - situations where a potentially incompatible land use is proposed to be sited next to an existing land use.

-Subject to the provisions of any policy statement or plan, all of these effects must be considered in the AEE regardless of their scale, intensity, duration, or frequency.
+All of these effects must be considered regardless of their scale, intensity, duration, or frequency.
 It should also be considered whether potential effects are of high and/or low probability and could have a high potential impact.

 - List the effects that need to be considered in accordance with the matters over which the council has reserved control or discretion in its plan or proposed plan, or which control is reserved in national environmental standards or regulations.